Inputting Japanese text in Linux and some BSDs

 LC_CTYPE=en_US.UTF-8

-This allows me to input Japanese in all the applications I've tried, which at this point are just firefox and urxvt.
-With dwl, one has to manually set the variables.
-I just made a little script that reads
+This allows me to input Japanese in all the applications I've tried, which at this point are just firefox urxvt, and alacritty.
+With dwl, I have not gotten Japanese to work well.

 #!/bin/sh